Rahul1582/Emotion-Detector/README.md

 # Data-Analysis

-We are here Classifying whether a person is taking Personal Loan or not using all the Classification Algorithms.
+We are here doing Exploratory Data Analysis of a FIFA world cup dataset.

 ## Technologies Used